v1.6.14

 Canopy Configuration

 Canopy reads settings from canopy.yml in the repository root.
 Edit this file after walking through the Get Started guide.
-The minimal canopy.yml includes a list of IIIF Collection URIs, metadata fields to index, featured items, and a theme block.
+The minimal canopy.yml includes a global site title, a list of IIIF Collection and Manifest URIs, metadata fields to index, featured items, as well as a theme block.
 These settings are not strictly required, yet they form the basis of most Canopy sites.

 canopy.yml